jdegand/testing-todos-list/README.md

 - I replicated Input / Output testing for the add component as well.
 - "Incorrect use of <label for=FORM_ELEMENT>" error with the assign select input.
 This seems to be a recurring problem with Angular Material.
 I have to investigate further to see what the issue is.
 The error doesn't seem to really affect the performance of the app.
 I ignored it.
 - I need to look into the differences between using router and location in testing.
 Mocking Router seems to be a slower solution that just using location and location.path().
 - Once you start adding testids, it is tempting to keep adding more.
-Testids really do speed up the testing process.
+- Testids really do speed up the testing process.
+- Surprisingly, testids can help reduce the time your tests take.
+In this app, using `within` slows down tests by 2x - 4x.

 ## Continued Development

-- ticket store tests
-- change tests that depend on using testid
-- Angular Material error
+- Angular Material error with labels

 ## How to Use